Puglia, Italy Destination Wedding at Masseria Montenapoleone

 And so, after Michael proposed in September 2016, the couple immediately began to plan a destination wedding.
 With a rich family history reaching as far north as Vigevano and as south as the island of Sicily, these avid world travelers knew there was no better place to celebrate their wedding vows than in Italy.

-After much research and planning, the couple chose to host their nuptials in the region of Apulia (often spelled “Puglia”) for its old-world bohemian charm.
+I was thrilled to be on board as this couple’s destination wedding planner.
+After much research and planning (reviewing literally hundred of venues!) the couple chose to host their nuptials in the region of Apulia (often spelled “Puglia”) for its old-world bohemian charm.
 Often thought of as the “heel of the boot” that is Italy, the Apulian peninsula is surrounded by the Ionian and Adriatic seas.
 Ancient olive groves amble over hills stretching into the crystal-clear water that gives this area its nickname, “The Maldives of Europe.”
 Cliffside towns like Polignano a Mare drop dramatically into the sea, ancient Matera transports visitors back thousands of years, and Lecce gives tourists a taste of Florence with its fine Baroque architecture.
 All this - fueled by a hearty dose of extremely fresh and healthy Italian food - makes the Apulia area an incredible hidden gem.

 Meggie Francisco and Cotton Paperie Letterpress collaborated on invitation design to include a bohemian, inky accents atop premium Italian cotton paper.
 Design Roots illustrated the Masseria to grace the envelope liners and give the guests a preview of the wedding’s ancient setting.